EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Experimental Setup

 \subsection{Evaluation Metrics}

 We assess performance on next-timestep prediction and longitudinal simulation using tailored metrics:

-\textbf{Next-Timestep Prediction Metrics.} \\ \textit{\textbf{Event Prediction:}} Micro- and macro-averaged F1 scores for predicting which events or features will be present in the next hour.\\ \textit{\textbf{Event+Value Prediction:}} Measures overall correctness by requiring both correct event timing and value prediction.
+\textbf{Next-Timestep Prediction Metrics.} \\ \textit{\textbf{Event Prediction:}} To accurately represent false positive and negative rates, we use micro- and macro-averaged F1 scores for predicting which events or features will be present in the next hour.\\ \textit{\textbf{Event+Value Prediction:}} Measures overall correctness by requiring both correct event timing and value prediction.
 Numerical values use a modified MAE (correct-time predictions scored by MAE; incorrect/missing predictions receive maximum error).
 Numerical values are normalized with 1st–99th percentile clipping and min-max scaling to [0,1].
-Categorical values use modified accuracy where missing predictions are counted as incorrect. \\ Macro metrics are averaged at feature level to provide an unbiased assessment across diverse features.
+Categorical values use modified accuracy with missing predictions counted as incorrect.\looseness=-1 \\ Macro metrics are averaged at feature level to provide an unbiased assessment across diverse features.
 Additionally we report the average and maximum captured context and required input tokens, measured as tokens in the tokenized sequence.
 Context refers to the token count of the text representation of the input window, and input tokens to the final model input after potential summarization.

 \textbf{Longitudinal Simulation Metrics.} For extended trajectory forecasting, we use task-specific metrics.
-Binary classification tasks (e.g., mortality prediction) are evaluated using accuracy on balanced test sets, while regression-based tasks (e.g., vital sign forecasting) are assessed using event-based F1, MAE on min-max normalized values, and accuracy.
+Binary classification tasks (e.g., mortality prediction) are evaluated using accuracy, sensitivity and specificity on balanced test sets, while regression-based tasks (e.g., vital sign forecasting) are assessed using event-based F1, MAE on min-max normalized values, and accuracy.
+For binary outcome tasks evaluated with accuracy, we use a balanced test set for sample efficiency.
 Value predictions are only evaluated if a matching time-point exists, with a $\pm1$ hour tolerance to account for EHR recording variability.